-This lambent E. ‘W. T. Rackliff’ sport was introduced by nursery owner John Letts in 1964.
-Sprinkled with urn-shaped pure white blooms, ‘Golden Lady’ develops a shapely low mound of fine textured needle-like foliage, colored in light yellow, gold, chartreuse and green hues that persists throughout the year.
+This lambent Erica ‘W. T. Rackliff’ sport was introduced by nursery owner John Letts in 1964.
+Sprinkled with urn-shaped pure white blooms, ‘Golden Lady’ develops a shapely low mound of fine textured needle-like foliage, colored in light yellow, gold, chartreuse and green hues that persist throughout the year.

 Size: 10" – 18" high x 10" – 18" wide.